Wednesday, March 26, 2014

-If you supply the paper, I'll show you my latest designs in the exchange: the upraised wing tips that I found let them fly long and true, the notched nose that avoid take-off wind flurries; the tight wings that stop them from going too high and stalling.
+If you supply the paper, I'll show you my latest designs in the exchange: the upraised wing tips that I found let them fly long and true, the notched nose that avoids take-off wind flurries; the tight wings that stop them from going too high and stalling.
 Let's go flying into the night, and dip down only now and again to swim once more in that languid river.

 Samson is a beautiful song because it confronts a character who is destined to fall along a prescribed path of greatness.
 In this path, he is a hero who changes the world, but still an imperfect being, and she is a temptress: something or someone who in the classic story is no more than a tool of the devil.
-And yet here in this song, we have Delilah imagining a alternative world to the path that history had chosen for them.
-She imagines that the Bible did not include the truth of them, and instead, within this song, we have Samson willfully asking her to cut his hair, and thus sacrifice his destiny, so that he may be a hero no more and indeed never save his people no, but instead live simply as a man in love.
+And yet here in this song, we have Delilah imagining an alternative world to the path that history had chosen for them.
+She imagines that the Bible did not include the truth of them, and instead, within this song, we have Samson willfully asking her to cut his hair, and thus sacrifice his destiny, so that he may be a hero no more and indeed never save his people, no, but instead live simply as a man in love.

 Let the history books forget about us, Delilah imagines.
 Let the Bible not even mention us.